mikeyhogarth/cocktails/README.md

 - Persistence (local browser storage only)
 - Configurable color schemes

 This is a small pet-project and a _work in progress_.

-## Inspiration

-I wanted a pet project to play with React/Redux at home, my wife's getting into cocktails and noticed that there isn't really a decent tool out there for browsing cocktails - this application aims to fill that gap.
+It is built entirely using React hooks.

 ## Credits